tallpress/lambda/README.md

 First time using Node.js and building AWS lambda functions.
 Aim was to get to grips with the basics of Node.js and building lambda functions, which I did so by building a lambda function that is called from a Node.js backend.
 Also aimed to make a genetic algo, I wrote a while ago, a bit more OOP in the process of putting it up on lambda.
 The endpoint has validation on to minimise sending faulty requests to the lambda.

+I've played around with spinning up a python 2.7 docker container to run unit tests in, in order to simulate the lambda environment in which the python code is ran.
+Note, wip and very much rough round the edges.
+To run tests, `make test`

-Next steps: build react front-end to make interacting with the lambda a bit nicer.
-Add unit tests.
+Next steps: add more unit tests and improve the system.
+Build react front-end to make interacting with the lambda a bit nicer.

 ----